Airspace modernisation - consultation on a UK Airspace Design Service

 Should you have any questions about the consultation, please direct them to airspace.modernisation@caa.co.uk.

-The DfT and CAA will hold a webinar on 20 November 2024, from 1.30pm to 3pm to give an overview of the consultation and answer any questions.
-Please register your interest online: UK Airspace Design Service Consultation - Webinar
+The DfT and CAA held a webinar on 20 November 2024, from 1.30pm to 3pm to give an overview of the consultation and answer any questions.
+Watch now: UK Airspace Design Service Consultation - Webinar

 How to respond to this consultation